DFE-Digital/education-benchmarking-and-insights/documentation/testing/Test-Data-Preperation-Guide.md

 Filter out MAT allocations data and only keep the records that match with the URN of step 2 data.

 ### Step 5
-Filter and copy TrustHistoryxxx.json and only keep the records of the trust which we have filtered in step 2.
+If the TrustHistory.json exists then filter and copy TrustHistoryxxx.json and only keep the records of the trust which we have filtered in step 2.
 Match the URNs from TrustHistory with the academies file and keep the matching records.

 ### Step 6
 Filter out Floor Area with matching URN from step 1 and step 2.